Google Workspace

 you must enable additional APIs in the GCP project (marketplace SDK).

-as of Dec 2023, Marketplace Apps cannot be completely managed by Terraform resources; so there are more out-of-band steps that someone must complete by hand to create the App; and a simple terraform destroy
+as of Dec 2023, Marketplace Apps cannot be completely managed by Terraform resources; so there are more out-of-band steps that someone must complete by hand to create the App; and a simple

 will not remove the associated infrastructure.
-In contrast, terraform destroy
+In contrast,terraform destroy

-You must monitor how many service accounts exist in the project and ensure only the expected ons are created.
+in the DWD approach will result in revocation of the access grants when the service account is deleted.You must monitor how many service accounts exist in the project and ensure only the expected ons are created.
 Note that all Google Workspace API access, as of Dec 2023, requires the service account to authenticate with a key; so any SA without a key provisioned cannot access your data.